ironbar/arc25/docs/05_Solution_Summary.md

 I believe that a system that will solve ARC will very likely combine search and learn as well.
 All my work during the ARC25 challenge has gone in that direction.

+TODO: why code is better than transduction and natural language
+TODO: hindsight relabelling, diagram, intuition of why it works, use all the information from the search
+TODO: ARC as a game, played with code, RL is the framework

 ## Brief story of my work for ARC25

 1. Baseline with test-time training.
 Since o3 was solving less than 5% of the test tasks,